Are You or a Loved One Suffering From Mesothelioma? Call Us Today.

 Four Types of Mesothelioma

 Pleural Mesothelioma in the Lungs

-As a result of asbestos fibers in the membrane lining in the lungs, the lung cells become inflamed, infected, and eventually cancerous.
-The cancerous cells multiply uncontrollably and results in the thickening of the pleural membranes.
+As a result of asbestos fibers in the membrane lining the lungs, the lung cells become inflamed, infected, and eventually cancerous.
+The cancerous cells multiply uncontrollably, which results in the thickening of the pleural membranes.
 This causes the patient to have difficulty breathing, persistent coughing, and chest pain.

 Peritoneal Mesothelioma in the Abdomen

-When asbestos fibers become lodged in the peritoneum (the membrane that lines the abdominal cavity), the cancerous cells thicken the peritoneum.
-Fluid buildup and tumors can cause fatigue, night sweats, nausea, and abdominal swelling and pain.
+Cancerous cells thicken the peritoneum when asbestos fibers become lodged in the peritoneum (the membrane that lines the abdominal cavity).
+Fluid buildup and tumors can cause fatigue, night sweats, nausea, abdominal swelling, and pain.

 Pericardial Mesothelioma Affecting the Heart